panda-re/panda/qemu/panda_plugins/pri/USAGE.md

 Example
 -------
-This is an example of a use of `stpi`.
-Note that for this to be useful it needs to include a provider plugin to support the `stpi` callbacks for a specific debuggin format: DWARF, pdb, etc
+This is an example of a use of `pri`.
+Note that for this to be useful it needs to include a provider plugin to support the `pri` callbacks for a specific debuggin format: DWARF, pdb, etc

     extern "C" {

     // usual panda includes . . .

-    // stpi specific includes
+    // pri specific includes
-    #include "../stpi/stpi_types.h"
+    #include "../pri/pri_types.h"
-    #include "../stpi/stpi_ext.h"
+    #include "../pri/pri_ext.h"
-    #include "../stpi/stpi.h"
+    #include "../pri/pri.h"
-    // stpi provider include
+    // pri provider include
     #include "../dwarfp/dwarfp_ext.h"

         bool init_plugin(void *);